PivotBuddy

 3. Write the forwardable email.
 Make it effortless for connectors to help you.

 4. Cold outreach requires hyper-personalization.
-Reference their portfolio or published content.
+Reference their portfolio, published content, or investment thesis.

 5. Build relationships before you need money.
-Monthly updates create "line, not a dot" familiarity.
+Monthly updates create "line, not a dot" familiarity that accelerates future raises.

-With investors engaged, you'll enter due diligence.
-In the next chapter, we'll explore Due Diligence Preparation—how to build a data room that accelerates the process and avoids deal-killing surprises.
+With investors engaged, you will enter due diligence.
+In the next chapter, we will explore Due Diligence Preparation--how to build a data room that accelerates the process and avoids deal-killing surprises.

 Start Free Today